galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 With eukaryotic transcriptomes most reads originate from processed mRNAs lacking introns, therefore they cannot be simply mapped back to the genome as we normally do for DNA data.
 Instead the reads must be separated into two categories:

-- Reads that map entirely within exons
+- Reads that can be mapped entirely within an exon
-- Reads that cannot be mapped within an exon across their entire length because they span two or more exons
+- Reads spanning two or more exons

 ![Five types of RNA-seq reads](../../images/five_type_rna_seq_reads.png "The five types of RNA-seq reads (Figure 1a from Kim et al, Nat Methods, 2015)")